Nuelin Syrup (Theophylline)

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Nuelin Syrup affects you.
-Children should be careful with bicycles or playground equipment until effects are known.
+Be careful when driving or using machinery until you know how Nuelin Syrup affects you.

 Storage